cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 **See all [Gaia Releases](https://github.com/cosmos/gaia/releases)**

-The most up to date release of Gaia is [`V9.1.1`](https://github.com/cosmos/gaia/releases/tag/v9.1.1).
+The most up to date release of Gaia is above.
 For those that want to use state sync or quicksync to get their node up to speed, starting with the most recent version of Gaia is sufficient.

-To sync an archive or full node from scratch, it is important to note that you must start with [`V4.2.1`](https://github.com/cosmos/gaia/releases/tag/v4.2.1) and proceed through two different upgrades Delta at block height `6,910,000`, Vega at block height `8,695,000`, Theta at block height `10,085,397`, Rho at block height `14099412` and Lambda at block height `14,470,501`.
+To sync an archive or full node from scratch, it is important to note that you must start with [`V4.2.1`](https://github.com/cosmos/gaia/releases/tag/v4.2.1) and proceed through two different upgrades Delta at block height `6,910,000`, Vega at block height `8,695,000`, Theta at block height `10,085,397`, Rho at block height `14099412` and Lambda at block height `14,470,501` and so on.

 The process is summarized below but make sure to follow the manual upgrade instructions for each release: